lisongxu/CSCE156-Lab-Java-Cond/readme.md

 ## 1. Getting Started

 Clone this project code for this lab from GitHub in Eclipse using the
 URL: https://github.com/lisongxu/CSCE156-Lab-Java-Cond.
-Refer to [Lab 1.0](https://github.com/lisongxu/CSCE156-Lab-Java-Intro) for instructions on how to clone a project from GitHub.
+Please refer to [Lab 1.0](https://github.com/lisongxu/CSCE156-Lab-Java-Intro) for instructions on how to clone a project from GitHub in Eclipse.

 ## 2. Modifying the Statistics Java Programs

-We continue to work on the the Statistics Java programs.
-Note that the Statistics code in this lab is different from that of the previous lab, so you must clone the project code for this lab from GitHub.
+We continue to work on the Statistics Java programs.
+Note that the Statistics code in this lab is different from that of Lab 1, so you must clone the project code for this lab from GitHub.

 Please modify `Statistics.java` as required below, so that `StatisticsDemo.java` outputs the correct answers.

+1. Expand the `src' directory, then expand the `unl.soc` package, and then double click on the `Statistics.java` file to open it.
-1. Implement the `getMax()` method in the `Statistics` class.
+2. Implement the `getMax()` method in the `Statistics` class.
 Use the `getMin()`	method for directions on syntax.
-2. Implement the `getSum()` method in the `Statistics` class.
+3. Implement the `getSum()` method in the `Statistics` class.
 Use the other methods for direction on syntax.
+4. Expand the `src' directory, expand the `unl.soc` package, double click on the `StatisticsDemo.java` file to open it.
+5. Click on the "play" button to execute `StatisticsDemo.java`, and check the output in the "console" tab

 ## 3. Testing and Submitting Your Lab